Identity Designed is a showcase and forum for those involved in the design of brand identities.

-Miriam Haskell opened her first boutique in New York City in 1926, creating and selling intricate, hand-crafted jewelry.
+Miriam Haskell opened her first boutique in New York City in 1926, creating and selling intricate, hand-crafted jewellery.
 Each piece is still created by hand today.
 Over the years, the company had been using two different logos: one based on Miriam’s signature, and the other a more generic, all-caps serif logotype.

-old Miriam Haskell logo
+old Miriam Haskell logoOld logos.

 Think Studio was hired to freshen and re-focus the brand.
 We drew on the rich history, while helping to bring the look up to date.
 The design is simple, providing a nice contrast with the complex jewelry designs.
 Typographic details and the metallic bronze and bright chartreuse color palette help set the company apart from the competition, while giving all pieces a sophisticated, appropriate feel.

-Miriam Haskell’s new wordmark
+Miriam Haskell logoMiriam Haskell’s new wordmark.

 Miriam Haskell certificate